 India has the highest number of people affected by leprosy.
 Reported new cases exceed 125,000 per year (60% of the world total) and millions live with disability and health issues stemming from leprosy.
-TLM was founded in India in 1874 and, now with around 850 staff there, has continued to make the leading contribution to overcoming leprosy.
-TLM operates programmes in nine states of India, through 14 hospitals, 6 Vocational Training Centres, 5 residential facilities for care of elderly people severely disabled by leprosy, a molecular biology research laboratory, advocacy and communication, leprosy training, and multiple community empowerment projects.
+TLM was founded in India in 1874 and, now the largest leprosy-focused NGO in the country, has continued to make the leading contribution to overcoming leprosy.
+TLM operates programmes in ten states of India, through 14 hospitals and 2 clinics, 6 Vocational Training Centres, 5 residential facilities for care of elderly people severely disabled by leprosy, a molecular biology research laboratory, advocacy and communication, leprosy training, and multiple community empowerment projects.

 With 14 hospitals across 9 states, TLM aims to model a functioning referral system.
 The hospitals provide specialised leprosy referral services, primary-level preventive healthcare through community outreach, and institution-based and community-based disability management both hospital-based and in the community.
 They also provide secondary-level healthcare in dermatology, ophthalmology, general medicine, general surgery, obstetrics and gynaecology.
 TLM hospitals also support the Government in active case detection and build its expertise in early detection of leprosy and its complications, and disability management.